 What We Provide

 The APS Bridge Program at CSULB provide support to our Bridge Fellows and Bridge Students through various channels.
 The students are fully integrated into the cohort.
-We offer additional opportunities to overcome some of the challenges APS Bridge students face by providing caring faculty mentors, one-to-one mentorship to each student, involvement in research topics that may lead to publications in peer-reviewed journals, etc. Students who successfully applied to the APS Bridge Program will receive a scholarship for the two years in the program.
+We offer additional opportunities to overcome some of the challenges APS Bridge students face by providing caring faculty mentors, one-to-one mentorship to each student, involvement in research topics that may lead to publications in peer-reviewed journals, etc.

 Who Should Apply